 Orig-6.0 "Process Response primitive": A "Request Identifier" shall be identical to the Orig-2.0.
 The Originator processes the result of the response.

-Orig-7.0 "Receive a Request primitive with op=N": The Originator receives Request primitive with mandatory parameters which are Operation, To, From, Request Identifier and Content parameter.
+Orig-7.0 "Receive a Request primitive with op=N": The op=N means Notify operation.
+The Originator receives Request primitive with mandatory parameters which are Operation, To, From, Request Identifier and Content parameter.
 An Operation parameter shall be Notify.A Content parameter is the notification information as specified in clause 7.5.1.1.

-Orig-8.0 "Create a Response primitive with op=N": The Originator creates Response primitive with mandatory parameters which are Response Status Code and Request Identifier parameter.
+Orig-8.0 "Create a Response primitive with op=N": The op=N means Notify operation.
+The Originator creates Response primitive with mandatory parameters which are Response Status Code and Request Identifier parameter.
 A Request Identifier shall be identical to the Orig-7.0.

-Orig-9.0 "Send a Response primitive with op=N": The Response primitive which is created at Orig-8.0 shall be sent to the Receiver.
+Orig-9.0 "Send a Response primitive with op=N": The op=N means Notify operation.
+The Response primitive which is created at Orig-8.0 shall be sent to the Receiver.
 Please refer to clause 7.3.2.3 for details.

 Orig-9.1 “Extract Response primitive of Orig-2.0 from Orig-7.0”: The information of operationResult attribute in <request> resource from Orig-7.0 in Response primitive is included Request Identifier, Response Status Code and optional Content parameters.
 The <request> resource shall be included mandatory attributes as specified in clause 9.6.12 of the oneM2M TS-0001 [6].
 The Request Identifier in operationResult attribute shall be identical of Orig-2.0.